leggewie/bolt/theme/base-2016/readme.md

 we're using template inheritance.
 This way we can keep our themes very structured and organized.

-In the diagram below, you'll see the wat most pages are structured.
+In the diagram below, you'll see the way most pages are structured.
 In this case, `index.twig`.
 In the HTML, you will see it extends `_master.twig`, which can be found in the `partials/` folder.
 Inside this file, the global structure of all pages is laid out:
 The basic HTML structure, and a handful of other included partials.